Afghan suicide attack kills seven near mosque

 In a statement emailed on Friday, before the Eid holiday, the Taliban reiterated its threats against foreign troops, but in an unusual step, said insurgents should try to avoid killing civilians.

-If it were "irrefutably proven that the blood of innocent Muslims is spilled by ... negligence" then their killer should be penalized according to Islamic law, the statement said.
+If it were "irrefutably proven that the blood of innocent Muslims is spilt by ... negligence" then their killer should be penalised according to Islamic law, the statement said.

 Violence in the once-peaceful northern provinces has grown more visible with a series of high-profile attacks in the past year as insurgents seek to demonstrate their reach beyond the southern heartland.